Daily Jobs › Project Management 🗂️

 You may know the strengths and weaknesses of each of your employees.
 Nevertheless, when searching for new ideas and non-obvious solutions, listen to every participant.
 This way, you avoid dominant opinions and groupthink biases.

-Visual learners among us may want to take a look at this video covering some of the basic ground rules to making better decisions in groups:
+Visual learners among us may want to take a look at this video covering some of the basic ground rules for making better decisions in groups:

 We, at Everhour, hope that you’ve learned how to establish a group decision-making process and successfully manage it!